 Other hair, such as your eyebrows and eyelashes, may grow back more quickly or more slowly than the hair on your head.

 While your hair is growing back it will be very delicate and liable to break easily.
 You need to treat it with care.
-You might find the tips on page X useful.
 You can also talk to a hairdresser about how best to look after your hair.

 It’s best to wait until you hair is longer and your hair and scalp are in good condition before applying a colour or other chemical treatments to it.
 For some people this may be six months to a year, for others it will be sooner.